deonpollard/SmartBackup/README.md

 4. Copy the **Workspace ID** to tenantfile **VaultID**, in so doing it becomes the designated Target Backup area
 5. Copy the **Workspace Link** to tenantfile **VaultLink**

+> Note, Smartsheet restricts the number of sheets allowed for non-Enterprise [licenses](https://www.smartsheet.com/pricing).
+Usually it is 100 per User or aggregate thereof e.g. 10 Users = 1000 Sheets.
+In the event that you are running into these restrictions decrease the backup scope.

 ### Run SmartBackup
 - SmartBackup ```R2.3``` is only available for Windows environments